Storyflow Logo

 4. Develop with help.
 Take the strongest branches and develop them as a team.
 AI that reads the whole map earns its place here, finding gaps and expanding thin areas against the actual map.

 The reason structure and AI matter more than cursors is steps three and four.
 Any tool lets five people type on a map at once.
-The tools that produce a clear, useful result are the ones that help the group reorganize and develop what they made, which is exactly the thinking-together layer most of the list is missing.
+Real-time cursors get a team onto the same map.
+Structure and AI are what get them thinking on it.
+The tools that produce a clear, useful result are the ones that help the group reorganize and develop what they made, which is exactly the rung-three thinking-together layer most of the list is missing.

 FAQ: Collaborative Mind Mapping Tools